Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 ## Parameter Tuning using the Transformed Outcome

-An essential part of the causal KNN algorithm is the parameter tuning to specify the value of $K$, that leads to the most accurate treatment effect estimations.
+An essential part of the Causal KNN algorithm is the parameter tuning to specify the value of $K$, that leads to the most accurate treatment effect estimations.
 For the parameter tuning, several values for $K$ are tested and different CATE estimations are stored in a separate data frame.
 To derive estimations for all observations in the data set, the differences of the mean outcome variable values, of the k treated and untreated nearest neigbours, are calculated.
 Several iterations of this precedure yield at a data frame, containing the individual uplift estimations for different values of k.
 To select the most accurate estimation, the transformed outcome is used to decide for a preferable k value.

 ```{r, eval = FALSE, include = TRUE}
 ###parameter tuning to find optimal k value